 In 2023, the external sector witnessed a considerable improvement.
 Significant increase in worker remittances and higher earnings from tourism help support the external trade.
-The gross official reserves of the country increased to US dollar $4.4^7$ billion by end December 2023 including the swap facility of US dollar $1.4^7$ billion from the Peoples Bank of China which is subject to conditionalities on usability.
-Foreign investment in government security market recorded net inflow of US \$ $210^7$ Mn during 2023.
-Meanwhile the exchange rate recorded an appreciation of $12.1\%^7$ during the year and stood at LKR 323.92/US \$ $^7$ at the end of 2023.
+The gross official reserves of the country increased to US dollar 4.4^7 billion by end December 2023 including the swap facility of US dollar 1.4^7 billion from the Peoples Bank of China which is subject to conditionalities on usability.
+Foreign investment in government security market recorded net inflow of US \$ 210^7 Mn during 2023.
+Meanwhile the exchange rate recorded an appreciation of $12.1\%^7$ during the year and stood at LKR 323.92/US \$ 7 at the end of 2023.

-&lt;sup>5 CBSL -Press release Inflation in December 2023- CCPI
+5 CBSL -Press release Inflation in December 2023- CCPI

-&lt;sup>6 CBSL- Press release Inflation in December 2022- CCPI
+6 CBSL- Press release Inflation in December 2022- CCPI

-&lt;sup>7 CBSL - Press release External Sector Performance- December 2023
+7 CBSL - Press release External Sector Performance- December 2023

-CTCLSA Money Market Fund (Inception: 27th Feb., 2012)
+CTCLSA Income Fund (Inception: 26th July., 2021)